25prabhu10/notes/docs/Languages/HTML/HTML.md

    - Does not remove the content from the normal DOM flow, so its "physical space" is still retained in the document
    - Unlike `display: none`, it will respect CSS transitions
    - This makes it a preferred choice when hidden content is meant to transition between its hidden and revealed state
-   - It is best paired with other CSS properties that negate its position in the DOM. e.g., use `position: absolute` to remove it from the normal DOM flow in the hidden state, or `overflow: hidden` and `height: 0;`, etc.
+   - It is best paired with other CSS properties that negate its position in the DOM. e.g., use `position: absolute` to remove it from the normal DOM flow in the hidden state, or `overflow: hidden` and `height: 0;`, etc...

    ```html
    <p style="visibility: hidden;">This content is hidden.</p>